scan — Evolution of State Along the Timeline

 Section titled “API Definition”F#: scan: ('state -> 'input -> 'state) -> 'state -> Timeline<'input> -> Timeline<'state>

-Section titled “F#: scan: ('state -> 'input -> 'state) -> 'state -> Timeline<'input> -> Timeline<'state>”Note: In F#, scan
+Section titled “F#: scan: ('state -> 'input -> 'state) -> 'state -> Timeline<'input> -> Timeline<'state>”Note: In F#, scan is a standalone function.

 TS: .scan<S>(accumulator: (acc: S, value: T) => S, seed: S): Timeline<S>